This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 August 12, 2022 Update

-Johnson & Johnson announced that it will no longer sell products containing talcum powder by the end of 2022.
+Johnson & Johnson announced that it would no longer sell talcum powder products by the end of 2022.
 J&J has raised eyebrows selling talc products internationally but discontinuing distribution in the U.S. and Canada.
 Now any remaining baby powder products will be transitioned from talcum to cornstarch by 2023.

 The announcement comes as J&J continues its effort to force a resolution of thousands of talcum powder cancer lawsuits in bankruptcy.
 The Third Circuit Court of Appeals is set to decide an appeal later this year that will determine whether J&J can continue with this approach.